 Arsenal fans like to say they've never been relegated.
 This is not true -- but it is also now true that they haven't been relegated in over 100 years.

-September 6, 1913: The first game is played at Highbury (N5), in front of 20,000 fans.
+September 6, 1913: The 1st game is played at Highbury (N5), in front of 20,000 fans.
 Woolwich Arsenal defeat Leicester Fosse, 2-1, on a penalty kick by Archie Devine, following a late Leicester handball in the box.

-At the conclusion of this 1913-14 season, Norris drops the locality from the name, and the club officially becomes "Arsenal Football Club" -- to this day, called "The Arsenal," capital T, capital A, by many.
-Along with Port Vale in Staffordshire, Arsenal are one of only 2 clubs in the Football League to not have a locality as part of their name.
+At the conclusion of this 1913-14 season, Norris drops the locality from the name, and the club officially becomes "Arsenal Football Club" -- to this day, unofficially called "The Arsenal," capital T, capital A, by many.
+Along with Port Vale in Staffordshire, Arsenal are one of only two clubs in the Football League to not have a locality as part of their name.
 (Well, technically, "Arsenal" could be, but the club had long since outgrown their "works side" status.)
 Leicester Fosse would later become Leicester City, and are still in business.

 April 24, 1915: Tottenham lose 5-0 away to Sunderland, clinching 20th and last place in Division One, meaning they are to be relegated to Division Two.
 But the FA then suspends the sport for the duration of The Great War (which is later known as World War I).